GreptimeTeam/greptimedb/docs/rfcs/2024-08-06-json-datatype.md

 ## Storage and Query

 Data of JSON type is stored as JSONB format in the database.
-For storage layer, data is represented as a binary array and can be queried through pre-defined JSON functions.
+For storage layer and query engine, data is represented as a binary array and can be queried through pre-defined JSON functions.
 For clients, data is shown as strings.

 Insertions of JSON goes through following steps: